legal resources necessary to hold negligent facilities accountable.

 “Physical abuse, sexual abuse, verbal abuse, mental abuse, misappropriation of resident property, involuntary seclusion and neglect.”

 Do you have suspicions that your loved one is being neglected or abused while living at Oak Park Oasis Healthcare Center?
-If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
+If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
 Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Oak Park.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.